projectcontour/contour/site/_resources/upgrading.md

  * You are using our [quickstart example][18] deployments.
  * Your cluster can take few minutes of downtime.

-Then the simplest way to upgrade to 1.2.1 is to delete the `projectcontour` namespace and reapply one of the example configurations.
+Then the simplest way to upgrade to 1.3.0 is to delete the `projectcontour` namespace and reapply one of the example configurations:
-From the root directory of the repository:

 ```
 $ kubectl delete namespace projectcontour